China hits Trump officials with sanctions on their way out

 Published

-China has imposed sanctions on nearly 30 former Trump administration officials as they made their way out the doorFull Article
+WASHINGTON (AP) — China imposed sanctions on nearly 30 former Trump administration officials moments after they left office on Wednesday.

-China has imposed sanctions on nearly 30 former Trump administration officials as they made their way out the doorFull Article
+In a statement released just minutes after President Joe Biden was inaugurated, Beijing slapped travel bans and business restrictions on Trump’s secretary of state, Mike Pompeo, national security adviser Robert O’Brien and U.N. ambassador, Kelly Craft.

-"These individuals and their immediate family members are prohibited from entering the mainland of China, Hong Kong and Macao."
+Others covered by the sanctions include Trump’s economic adviser Peter Navarro; his top diplomat for Asia, David Stilwell; health and human services secretary, Alex Azar; along with former national security adviser John Bolton and strategist Stephen Bannon.
+The sanctions are largely symbolic but underscore Beijing’s antipathy toward a U.S. administration it regarded as hostile.